 - 1. Make sure all windows, mirrors, and outside lights are clean and unobstructed.
-Remove frost, snow. or ice. - 2.
-Check that the hood and trunk are fully closed. - 3.
+Remove frost, snow, or ice. - 2.
+Check that the hood is fully closed. - 3.
+Check that the trunk is fully closed. - 4.
 Visually check the tires.
 If a tire looks low, use a gauge to check its pressure.

-- 4. Check that any items you may be carrying are stored properly or fastened down securely. - 5.
-Check the seat adjustment (see page 58). - 6.
-Check the adjustment of the inside and outside mirrors (see page 66). - 7.
-Make sure the doors are securely closed and locked
+- 5. Check that any items you may be carrying are stored properly or fastened down securely. - 6.
+Check the seat adjustment (see page 58). - 7.
+Check the adjustment of the inside and outside mirrors (see page 66). - 8.
+Make sure the doors are securely closed and locked.

-- 8. Fasten your seat belt.
-Check that your passenger has fastened his or her seat belt (see page 12). - 9.
+- 9. Fasten your seat belt.
+Check that your passenger has fastened his or her seat belt (see page 12). - 10.
 When you start the engine, check the gauges and indicators in the instrument panel (see page 39).